Cherokee Businesses to contribute $10 million for expansion of tribe's law enforcement

 “With the increase in demand for their services following the McGirt ruling,” Hoskin said, “it is vital that we show them the appreciation and support they deserve.”

 Two years ago in a case known as McGirt v.
 Oklahoma, the U.S. Supreme Court ruled that the Muscogee Nation had criminal jurisdiction over its historic reservation.
-An d in 2021, the court applied the ruling to the Cherokee Nation.
+And in 2021, the Oklahoma Court of Criminal Appeals applied the ruling to the Cherokee Nation.

 The one-time $10 million contribution will come on top of Cherokee Nation Businesses’ annual 37% dividend to the tribe supporting tribal programs such as housing, health care, education and social services.